-Such court shall be presided over by a judge appointed by the Council for a term of two (2) years to be known as the judge of the Municipal Court.
+- (a) Appointment of municipal court judge.
+The Municipal Court shall be presided over by a judge appointed by the Council for a term of two (2) years to be known as the judge of the Municipal Court.
 Any City elective officer or employee may be appointed Judge with salary to be set by the Council; but in case of the absence or disqualification of the regular acting judge, the Council may appoint a substitute.
+If the City Council creates a municipal court of record as authorized by Chapter 30 of the Texas Government Code, the judge shall have the qualifications as required under Chapter 30 of the Texas Government Code. - (b) Removal.
+The municipal court judge serves at the pleasure of the City Council.
+The City Council may remove the judge of the Municipal Court or the judge of any municipal court of record authorized to be created by the City Council upon written notice and after a hearing before the City Council.